janantala/Gyrocopter/README.md

 Do you develop for mobile?
 Than you need a proper gyroscope simulator.

-Simulator allows you to simulate rotation of a mobile device and also sends deviceorientation events to your web app.
+This simulator allows you to dynamically change rotation of a mobile device and also sends deviceorientation events to your web app.

 ## Demo